 Frankly, today’s employees have high expectations.
 Edelman’s 2020 Trust Barometer found that 73% expect to have the opportunity to help shape the future of society.
 The same percentage say they expect to be included in company planning.

-Evident among younger employees, in particular, are four trust-related trends:
+Evident among younger employees, in particular, are four trends of employee trust in the workplace:

 1. Flexible work is becoming a table-stakes benefit.